10 local marketing ideas for connecting with customers in your city

 Some networking events are informal mixers where attendees mingle at a local restaurant or bar, while others are more structured with local presenters and business lessons.
 Find what works for your goals and brand needs.

-- Updating your hours, menu and contact information regularly.
+- Update your hours, menu and contact information regularly.

 - Responding to both positive and negative reviews to show that you are listening.